slively/angular-dpd/README.md

 ---------------------

 This comes with a cache object that will persist after calling a get().

-dpd.categories.cache.all will return every category that is currently in the cache
+	// will return every category that is currently in the cache dpd.categories.cache.all

-dpd.categories.cache.get('414b9c5cc315485d') will return a specific category from the cache
+	// will return a specific category from the cache dpd.categories.cache.get('414b9c5cc315485d')

-dpd.categories.get(id) will fetch a single category from the database and if it's in the cache, updated it.
+	// will fetch a single category from the database and if it's in the cache, update the cached item.
-If it's not in the cache it will be added.
+	// If it's not in the cache it will be added. dpd.categories.get(id,function(result){ ... });

-dpd.categories.post will add a new category to the the database and on success will add it to the cache
+	// will add a new category to the the database and on success will add it to the cache dpd.categories.post({..},function(result){ ... });

-dpd.categories.put will update a category in the the database and on success will update it in the cache If it's not in the cache it will be added.
+	// will update a category in the the database and on success will update it in the cache
+	// If it's not in the cache it will be added. dpd.categories.put(id, {..},function(result){ ... });

-dpd.categories.del will delete a category from the the database and on success will delete it from the cache
+	// will delete a category from the the database and on success will delete it from the cache dpd.categories.del(id,function(){ ... });

 Here is an example where you can query objects from the table and immediately put them on the screen.